farrelisboring/CudaNet/README.md

 ![status](https://img.shields.io/badge/status-in_development-orange)
 # CudaNet
-CudaNet is a thin, high-performance bridge between .NET and CUDA for GPU-accelerated linear algebra.
-It connects .NET programs to CUDA without you needing to deal with the low-level details of GPU programming.
+CudaNet is a thin, high-performance bridge between .NET and Nvidia's CUDA for GPU-accelerated linear algebra.
+It connects .NET programs to CUDA without the needs to deal with the low-level details of GPU programming.
 > ⚠️ This project is in its early stages.
 Features are limited!